 Health psychology focuses on the links between psychological and physical health.
 It can focus on how diseases impact people psychologically, how psychological processes impact disease, or how psychological principles can improve health behavior.
-Our health psychology program and faculty are internationally recognized for their contributions to the field of health psychology, on a wide range of topics such as cardiovascular health, psychological and physiological responses to stress and chronic illness, cardiovascular health, HIV prevention and health promotion.
+Our health psychology program and faculty are internationally recognized for their contributions to the field of health psychology, on a wide range of topics such as cardiovascular health, obesity, psychological and physiological responses to stress and chronic illness, cardiovascular health, HIV prevention and health promotion.

 As you read and learn about us, you will see that we have a strong research focus in everything we do.
 We are a leading recipient of National Institute of Health grants in recent years.
 We publish actively and in top journals and you will see that our graduate students, and sometimes our undergraduates, are co-authors and lead authors in these publications.
 Perhaps our most central value is conducting and publishing research that "matters" and advances the knowledge base that is necessary for improving people's lives.

 Health psychology is a major strength and focus of research across both the Clinical and Psychological Sciences Training Programs of our department.